defifuture/erc20-batched-meta-transactions/README.md

 ### Is it possible to somehow use the existing ERC-20 token contracts?

-This might be possible if all relayers make the on-chain transactions via a special "relayer smart contract" (which then sends multiple txs to token smart contracts).
+This might be possible if all relayers make the on-chain transactions via a special "relayer smart contract" (which then sends multiple transactions to token smart contracts).

 But this relayer smart contract would need to have a token spending approval from every user (for each token separately), which would need to be made on-chain, or via the `permit()` function.